HarrisonWilde/famews/README.md

 We use [Gin Configurations](https://github.com/google/gin-config/tags) to configure the machine learning pipelines, preprocessing, and evaluation pipelines.
 Example configurations are in `./config/example`.
-If implement a configurable component, please make sure an example config of that component is to be found in any of the example configurations.

 ## Pipeline Overview

-Any task (preprocessing, training, evaluation) is to be run with a script located in `famews/scripts`.
+Any task (preprocessing, training, evaluation, fairness analysis) is to be run with a script located in `famews/scripts`.
 Ideally these scripts invoke a `Pipeline` object, which conists of different `PipelineStage` objects.